geovane-morais/resume/resume.md

 | [LinkedIn](https://www.linkedin.com/in/geovane-alexandre-morais-b901561a5/)
 | [GitHub](https://github.com/geovane-morais) |

-> Student at the Arthur de Azevedo Faculty of Technology, studying the second semester of systems analysis and development.
+> Student at Arthur de Azevedo Faculty of Technology, studying the second semester of systems analysis and development.

-> My goal is to work in the area of ​​web development, for this reason I deepen my knowledge in technologies such as: PHP, laravel, javascript, vue.js and bootstrap.
+> My goal is to work in the area of ​​web development, for this reason I deepen my knowledge in technologies like as: PHP, laravel, javascript, vue.js and bootstrap.
 -----

 ## TECHNOLOGIES